PremHcz/003Recon/README.md

 This repository contains some of my scripts that i created to automate some recon processes.
 It performs the following things;
-1. Get subdomains of a domain
+1. Get subdomains of a domain   ad
 2. Filter out only online domains
 3. Scan the domains for CRLF
 4. Check for a CORS misconfiguration